What is in-home streaming?

 So you're thinking this all sounds nice and all, but what's the downside?
 Well, there's a couple of things you should keep in mind.

-• Expect some visual degradation.
-The amount will vary with the encoder, bitrate, and quality settings, but you're inevitably going to notice some form of colour banding and artifacts.
+- Expect some visual degradation.
+The amount will vary with the encoder, bitrate, and quality settings, but you're inevitably going to notice some form of colour banding and the odd artifacts, especially in fast-moving scenes.

-• There is some input delay to consider.
-It's usually not enough to cause issues but you won't be playing competitive shooters while streaming.
+- There will always be some latency.
+It's usually not enough to cause issues but you probably won't be playing any competitive shooters while streaming.

-• Higher quality streams require a lot of bandwidth and decently powerful hardware to encode, send, receive, and decode 4k signals at 60 or 120 frames per second in realtime.
+- High quality streams require a lot of bandwidth, and decently powerful hardware.
+The process of encoding, broadcasting, receiving, and decoding a 4k signal at 60 or 120 frames per second in realtime takes up a lot of resources.

-• You can't use flight yolks or wheels on the client device.
+- You can't use flight yolks, wheels, or other specialized devices on the client.
 You'll need USB over IP software for that, and a compatible platform.

 What are Sunshine and Moonlight?

-While in-home streaming clients like Parsec and Steam In-Home Streaming may offer a simpler initial setup, Sunshine and Moonlight offer what is arguably the best performance and image quality.
+You may find that other in-home streaming clients like Parsec and Steam In-Home Streaming offer a simpler initial setup, but Sunshine and Moonlight offer what is arguably the best performance and image quality.

 Installing Sunshine

-Sunshine is available for Windows and a variety of Linux flavors.
-Assuming you're on Windows, you have the option to either install the full Sunshine package, or run it as a portable application.
+Sunshine is available for both Windows and various Linux flavors.
+Assuming you're on Windows, you have the option to either install the full package or run it as a portable application:

-Following the installation, and unless configured otherwise, Sunshine will fire off a web service on port 47990.
-You can access the GUI by navigating to https://localhost:47990 on the host machine.
+After the installation, and unless configured otherwise, Sunshine will run a web service for its UI on port 47990.
+You can access is by navigating to https://localhost:47990

 You'll need to create a user ID and password combination the first time the GUI is accessed.
 Take into consideration that an attacker would have full access to your machine if cracked, so select a secure ID and password.